-Our Amended and Restated Equity Incentive Plan ("The Plan") provides for stock awards, including options and performance stock awards, to be granted to employees, consultants, independent contractors, officers and directors.
+The Second Amended and Restated Bacterin International Equity Incentive Plan ("The Plan") which was approved at the annual stockholder meeting on June 24, 2015 provides for stock awards, including options and performance stock awards, to be granted to employees, consultants, independent contractors, officers and directors.
 The purpose of the Plan is to enable us to attract, retain and motivate key employees, directors and, on occasion, independent consultants, by providing them with stock options and restricted stock grants.
 Stock options granted under the Plan may be either incentive stock options to employees, as defined in Section 422A of the Internal Revenue Code of 1986, or non-qualified stock options.
 The Plan is administered by the compensation committee of our Board of Directors.
-The administrator of the Plan has the power to determine the terms of any stock options granted under the Plan, including the exercise price, the number of shares subject to the stock option and conditions of exercise.
 Stock options granted under the Plan are generally not transferable, vest in installments over the requisite service period and are exercisable during the stated contractual term of the option only by such optionee.
 The exercise price of all incentive stock options granted under the Plan must be at least equal to the fair market value of the shares of common stock on the date of the grant.
-900,000 shares are authorized under the Plan and at March 31, 2015, we had approximately 103,000 shares available for issuance.
-Shares issued under the Plan may be authorized, but unissued or reacquired shares.
+1,400,000 shares are authorized under the Plan and at June 30, 2015, we had approximately 580,000 shares available for issuance which are authorized, but unissued or reacquired shares.

-Stock compensation expense recognized in the statement of operations for the quarters ended March 31, 2015 and 2014 is based on awards ultimately expected to vest and reflects an estimate of awards that will be forfeited.
+Stock compensation expense recognized in the statement of operations for the six months ended June 30, 2015 and 2014 is based on awards ultimately expected to vest and reflects an estimate of awards that will be forfeited.
 ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.